- API -

 avixMsgQThread_ConnectEventGroup

-Specify flags in an event group to be set when messages are present
+Specify flags in an event group or thread event group to be set when messages are present

 avixMsgQThread_DisconnectEventGroup